Computing

 - Regular Computing lessons both in the Computing Suite and regular use of hardware within all lessons.

-Resources: What resources are used to support the teaching & learning of this subject?
+Resources: What resources are available to support the teaching & learning of this subject?

 - Child centred and engaging Computing classroom